ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 ## getToken()
 Get an access token, returning a Promise.

+## deleteUser()

+### deleteusersuccess
+The user was deleted successfully.

+### deleteuserfailure
+The user was not deleted.

+## sendEmailVerification()
+Sends a verification email for the current user.

+### emailverificationsent
+The email verification was sent.

+### emailverificationnotsent
+The email verification was not sent.

+## reloadUser
+Reloads user details.
+Useful after a verification link has been used.
+A signinsuccess event will be raised.

 # What platform configuration is carried out?
 For iOS and Android a number of platform files are added or updated based on the supplied configuration.